What is a Social Security Number (SSN)?

 When can I start working and why do I need to speak with Human Resources?

-Before you start working, please visit the IEP Office and speak directly with Lissa Small or Dawn Edwards.
+Before you start working, please visit the IEP Office and speak directly with Lissa Small.
 Please bring all your immigration documents with you during this visit.

 You must also complete the following steps for the KSU Human Resources (HR) office: